pjotrp/bioruby-table/README.md

 memory.
 The library supports a functional style of programming, but you don't need to know Ruby to use the command line interface (CLI).

+Features:

+* Support for TAB and CSV files
+* Filter on data
+* Transform table and data by column
+* Recalculate data
+* Diff between tables, selecting on specific column values
+* Merge tables side by side
+* Split tables by column
+* Read from STDIN, write to STDOUT

-Note: this software is under active development!
+Note: this software is under active development, though it should just work.

 ## Installation